 “EBITDA Coverage Ratio” means, with respect to any period, the ratio of (i) EBITDA for such period to (ii) the aggregate amount of Interest Expense for such period.

-“Interest Expense” means, for any period, without duplication, the total consolidated interest expense of [Party B][Party B’s Credit Support Provider] including (i) interest expense attributable to capital leases, (ii) amortization of indebtedness discount and indebtedness issuance costs (including any original issue discount attributable to any issuance of equity securities and indebtedness securities), (iii) capitalized interest, (iv) non-cash interest payments, (v) commissions, discounts and other fees and charges owed with respect to letters of credit and bankers’ acceptance financing, (vi) net cash costs under interest rate protection agreements (including amortization of fees), and (vii) consolidated interest actually paid by Party B under any guarantee of indebtedness or other obligations of any other person.]
+“Interest Expense” means, for any period, without duplication, the total consolidated interest expense of [Party B][Party B’s Credit Support Provider] including (i) interest expense attributable to capital leases, (ii) amortization of indebtedness discount and indebtedness issuance costs (including any original issue discount attributable to any issuance of equity securities and indebtedness securities), (iii) capitalized interest, (iv) non-cash interest payments, (v) commissions, discounts and other fees and charges owed with respect to letters of credit and bankers’ acceptance financing, (vi) net cash costs under interest rate protection agreements (including amortization of fees), and (vii) consolidated interest actually paid by [Party B] [Party B’s Credit Support Provider] under any guarantee of indebtedness or other obligations of any other person.]

 [EBIT LANGUAGE - INSERT THE FOLLOWING DEFINITIONS: